CITY OF BOSTON

 PUBLIC PROCESS: BOSTON & BERLIN

-George Thrush, Director of the School of Architecture, has hosted two major conferences on the rising importance of public review and public process in evaluating new proposals in dense cities.
+Professor George Thrush, has hosted two major conferences on the rising importance of public review and public process in evaluating new proposals in dense cities.
 Conferences were held in both Boston and Berlin, in which the differences between the environments in those cities were highlighted, and best practices revealed.

 Under the leadership of Ivan Rupnik, the School of Architecture has joined with the Portuguese construction company, NEOCIVIL, and the European Union to re-imagine large swaths of the coastal real estate in those countries to optimize its public benefit.